TomiTian/Mathematical-Modelling/README.md

 Project for 2WH30 Mathematical modelling concerning project.

 ## Usage instructions:
-- Installed the required programs noted in the requirements section of this
+- Install the required programs noted in the requirements section of this repo.
-- Step 2
+- Run the notebook, all the data will be downloaded automatically.
-- ....
+- That should be it.

 ## Requirements:
-- Python
+- Python 3.10 (approximately)
 - Python modules in `requirements.txt`